jjprevite/learning/thinkful.md

 - [ ] Prep course for Data Science Bootcamp

 ## Progress
+#### February 18th, 2018
+- worked on a component drill for Thinkful
+- read through the React docs.

 #### February 17th, 2018
 - continued working on React section of Thinkful curriculum.
 - now at 7%.